- About Us

-While replacing the missing title holdings is the preferred route, if there are items your library has decided not to replace locally (e.g. because it's too expensive or not consistent with collection policies), please follow the semi-annual reallocation process as described here.
+While replacing the missing title holdings is the preferred route, if there are items your library can not to replace due to cost or availability, please follow the semi-annual reallocation process.
 All changes to EAST retentions should be reported using the EAST Reallocations Request Form.

 4. When replacing a missing or damaged copy of a book, do I need to notify EAST of the changed barcode and/or bib record number?
 Are there directions for how to mark a replacement copy?

 As long as the OCLC number remains the same, EAST does not need to know about local changes.
-As always, when changing a retention commitment to a different instance make sure that the 583 information is associated with the new holding in your local catalog.
+As always, when changing a retention commitment to a different instance make sure that the 583 information is associated with the new holding in your local catalog and OCLC if necessary.
 See also EAST 583 Best Practices.

 5. If there are a handful of books a month that we can't buy a replacement for should we handle it ourselves by trying to identify another EAST library that owns the title and transferring the retention commitment to them?

-You may contact other libraries which hold the title or follow the semi-annual reallocation process as described here, whichever is easier for you.
+You may contact other libraries which hold the title or follow the semi-annual reallocation process, whichever is easier for you.

 6. We’ve found moldy/water damaged/unrecoverable holdings with retention commitments.

 Sorry to hear it!
-If the material is already held under retention at another EAST library, then yes, you may remove the retention commitment.
-If it is the only copy held in retention in EAST, an attempt should be made to either acquire the material or add it to the semi annual reallocation process described here.
+If the material is already widely held in EAST (more than 5 copies), then yes, you may remove the retention commitment.
+You can determine the level of retention in EAST by searching in OCLC or via the search on the homepage of eastlibraries.org.
+If it is not widely held in EAST, an attempt should be made to either acquire the material or add it to the semi annual reallocation process.

-*NOTE on reporting OCLC number and/or holding institution changes to EAST:
+*NOTE on OCLC number updating and/or holding institution changes to EAST retentions: